ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/xWA0TfZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, go back to DC-1 and update the DNS A-record for "mainframe" to point to the IP address 8.8.8.8.
-After making this change, return to the Client1 VM and ping "mainframe" again.
-You'll notice it still pings the old IP address.
+Go back to DC-1 and update the DNS A-record for "mainframe" to 8.8.8.8.
+Once you've made the change, switch over to Client1 and try pinging "mainframe" again.
+You’ll see that it’s still using the old IP address.
 </p>
 <br />